Women and Patriarchy

 If you are a woman, you must have encountered numerous situations in the family where you must have experienced a clear bias towards the male members.
 We females have to take the major burn of this prejudiced and unfair patriarchal mindset which is based on gender inequality.

-I personally know many families, where children cannot raise their voice or talk back to their fathers while no one will object much if they talk back or disrespect their mothers.
-The mother always plays the role of a mediator when a family member wants to convey something to their father.
-These things are common in many families in India and this patriarchal mindset is so ingrained in our culture that it is looked at as just a normal thing to do.
+I know many families, where children cannot raise their voice or talk back to their fathers while no one will object much if they talk back or disrespect their mothers.
+The patriarchal mindset is so ingrained in our culture that these women willingly suppress their need of equal respect, position in the family, and say in decisions.

-Even when I was working, I have faced the underlying assumption that somehow my male colleague is superior or more important or more respectable or more deserving than me.
-This kind of discrimination is just beyond me but that is exactly how the most section of the society thinks, believes and behaves.
+When I joined my first organization, I too was the victim of stereotype.
+My male colleague at the same position were considered superior and more deserving than me.
+This kind of discrimination was just beyond me but that is exactly how the most section of the society thinks, believes and behaves.

 I recently watched a short film on YouTube named ‘Juice’.
 It effectively speaks about the issue of the deeply internalized patriarchy and misogyny in our society.
 The striking depiction reminded me of how men and women behave differently when they have guests, or they visit someone’s place.
 Usually, after the brief formalities of greeting each other, the male members sit in the living room chatting, joking around, eating and drinking, while the female members quickly move to the kitchen.
 They are expected to make the arrangements for the food and drink for the men.

 Just for a moment, imagine that the roles of these men and women are swapped.
 Women are comfortably sitting in the living room chatting and enjoying food and drink while men are preparing food and drink for them in a hot and congested kitchen.
-Does this scenario seem completely foreign and unimaginable to you?
-Why?
+Does this scenario seem completely foreign, Hollywood inspired and unimaginable to you?
 Why it is so unthinkable compared to the first one which is considered completely normal by most?

-These roles are so deeply entrenched in people’s minds that no one ever gives a second thought to the unfairness of this practice.
+These roles are so deeply entrenched in people’s minds that no one ever gives a second thought to the unfairness of this practice, just like Nisha's mother could not give a thought about it.
 Why should women always take up the role of serving the male members – whether it is in their own family or while they visit a relative’s or friend’s house?
 But that is exactly how patriarchy works in our society.

 Women are guilty of encouraging patriarchy, Knowingly or Unknowingly

-Even females, hardly ever notice the fact that, in a patriarchal system, men are being given clear priority and importance over women for no valid or logical reason at all.
+YES! females, hardly ever notice the fact that, in a patriarchal system, men are being given clear priority and importance over women for no valid or logical reason at all.
 And this fact is the most disturbing and disappointing to me.
 The main victims of this practice – women – are themselves not fully aware of its evil presence in their lives and its ill-effects on their minds.
-In fact, for the most part, women themselves encourage this practice in one way or the other.

-Unfortunately, she was brainwashed that way by her mother.
+Unfortunately, she was brainwashed that way by her mother to accept that the provider is the in-charge.
 She never thought of going against it and she doesn’t want you to do so.
-It has ‘worked perfectly well’ for her and she thinks that it will work just as fine for you too.
-She wants to maintain the superficial harmony and the status quo in the family.
+Whether it ‘works perfectly well’ for her or not, she wants to maintain the superficial harmony and the status quo in the family.
 Her intentions are good but the underlying encouragement of the unhealthy patriarchal system and the long-standing effects of it, are not.

-It is not their mistake as they are stuck between ‘what they think is right’ and ‘what they were taught since childhood by their parents, teachers, and society.
+It is not their mistake as they are stuck between ‘what they think is right’ and ‘what they were taught since childhood by society.

-The patriarchal system was impressed on their psyche in their childhood and adolescent days so they unconsciously fall victim to those beliefs, biases, and prejudices which reflects in their real-life actions and behavior.
+The patriarchal system was impressed on their psyche in their childhood and adolescent days so they unconsciously fall victim to those beliefs, biases, and prejudices which reflects in their real-life actions and behaviour.

 - Limited financial freedom: Many women make equal, and sometimes, even more, financial contribution to their family than their husbands.
 However, many of them do not have equal financial freedom in the house.
 Particularly in rural areas, they must hand over their entire income to their father or husband or mother-in-law.